lollapaloooza/lollapaloooza/README.md

 - 👋 Hi, I’m @lollapaloooza
 - 👀 I’m interested in making web products.
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently working as a Frontend React Developer
-- 💞️ I’m looking to collaborate on any open source
 - 📫 How to reach me t.me/lollapalooozasmurf

 <!---